jakub-kassak-org/deadlock/back-end/README.md

 ### User loading
 Script `users.py` downloads XML file from address set in env `USERS_RETRIEVE_URL`.
 If not set opens file specified in env `USERS_RETRIEVE_FILENAME`.
 Then sends these users to server and assigns them to groups.

+### Notifications
+Script `notifications.py` counts how many logs with set `levelno` exists, if it is too much, sends notification request to server.